Holdsworth House: Famous guests

 Suranne Jones visited and Gemma Jones stayed at Holdsworth House in 2019 during filming of the joint HBO and BBC TV series Gentleman Jack at nearby Shibden Hall.

 History

 The present house may have been built in 1598 although the date stone above the front porch bears the initials and date A.B.
 1633.
 Abraham Brigg owned the manor about this time but according to one historian he is unlikely to have built it.
 He is said to have wasted his estate and given way to drink.
 In 1657 he sold it to Henry Wadsworth of Peacock House, Warley.
 The Wadsworth family owned the property for more than two hundred years, until 1895.

 Although Henry Wadsworth owned Holdsworth House from 1657 he retained his residence in Warley where he died in 1671.
 The next residents were John and Deborah Wadsworth who carved their initials with the date 1680 on the west porch.
 They lived at the house for over 30 years.
 There is a memorial in Halifax Church which is dedicated to them.
 John died in 1715.
-His will is in the Prerogative and Exchequer Courts of York Probate collection 1688-1858.

-Their son Henry Wadsworth (1697-1765) inherited the house.
-He and his wife Mary lived there for many years.
-She died in 1745 and after Henry died in 1765 his son Reverend John Wadsworth became the owner.